-- approximately \$ million to hire additional sales and marketing personnel; - approximately \$ million to fund product development and research and development activities; and - the remainder, if any, for working capital and other general corporate purposes.
+The net proceeds from our IPO have been used and will be used, together with our cash and cash equivalents: (i) to hire additional sales and marketing personnel; (ii) to fund product development and research and development activities; and (iii) for working capital and other general corporate purposes.

-We may also use a portion of the net proceeds from this offering to acquire, in-license or invest in products, technologies or businesses that are complementary to our business.
-However, we currently have no agreements or commitments to complete any such transaction.
+We may also use a portion of the net proceeds from the IPO to acquire, in-license or invest in products, technologies or businesses that are complementary to our business.